DavidKrGH/BackupScript/README.md

 The combination of Restic and Rclone provides a flexible and robust solution for performing backups that ensures the security and integrity of your data.
 The scripts provided in this repository simplify the configuration and execution of backup operations and make it easy for you to set up and maintain a reliable backup system.

 Only basic command line knowledge is required for use and installation.
-Restic and Rclone are installed exclusively via the official Docker containers of the respective projects.
 The automation of the individually created backup jobs can be realised via cron jobs or similar.
 The scripts are not connected to Restic or Rclone.
 No liability is assumed for the use or loss of data.

 ### Features
 - Local and remote backups: The scripts support both local and remote backup scenarios.
 You can choose to back up your data only to a local directory or use different cloud storage providers supported by Rclone.